techdivision/eds-eder-main/tools/importer/README.md

 ---

+# General migration process
+- Each domain in Typo3 provides an index-sitemap at /sitemap.xml (e.g. https://www.eder-gmbh.de/sitemap.xml)
+- That index-sitemap contains a list of (sub-)sitemaps that are separated by their content: pages, news, events (the number of sitemaps depends on the available content of the domain)
+- The content of the sub-sitemaps is transferred to a Google Spreadsheet to remove the trailing slashed from original urls, and allows creation for redirects between old and new urls: https://docs.google.com/spreadsheets/d/1Zefr-Y_OJ2Nimv2-1Orgk7kNHA5Vf5NZ-ARNIIZtX3E/edit?gid=1715714500#gid=1715714500
+- The import web-ui opens up by executing `aem up` locally in the command-line within the `eder-eds-main` folder
+- By using either the `Import - Workbench` or `Import - Bulk` a docx-file (and folder-structure) is generated in the local file-system that must be than transferred to Sharepoint
+- Do not forget to preview and publish the .docx

-# Migration of additional data
+# Migration of news/events: additional data
 "additional data" = data that is not contained in the HTML-markup of the page and thus must be added from an additional data source

 ## Workflow:
-- A dump of the Typo3 database is every night, see Bitwarden for credentials
+- A dump of the Typo3 database is created every night, see Bitwarden for credentials
 - The additional data for both news and events is extracted by
   - importing the Typo3 db-dump into a local database
   - executing the below-mentioned SQL-queries